 Birds of prey glide through the smoke, scanning the fire front for small marsupials and lizards fleeing through the blackened vegetation.
 In a few months, when the wet-season rains arrive, glowing green shoots will push through the charred grasses.
 New life follows in the wake of the fire.

 Here in northern Australia, The Nature Conservancy supports Indigenous partners in their efforts to manage their lands with fire, combining cutting-edge fire science with traditional knowledge.
-Managing fire in the landscape in the right way protects wildlife, reduces carbon emissions, and strengthens Indigenous culture.
+Using fire in the landscape in the right way protects wildlife, reduces carbon emissions and strengthens Indigenous culture.

-Aboriginal people arrived in Australia around 65,000 years ago, and over time they used fire to modify the landscape.
-Small, controlled fires help them hunt, clear pathways through the land, and regenerate vegetation.
-Australia’s flora and fauna evolved to live with fire, and now many species — like finches and small marsupials — rely on these small, controlled burns to create the right mix of habitat for them to survive.
+Aboriginal people have lived in Australia since time immemorial, and over time they used fire to manage the landscape.
+Small, controlled fires help them hunt, clear pathways through the land and regenerate vegetation.
+Australia’s flora and fauna evolved to live with fire, and now many species—like finches and small marsupials—rely on these small, controlled burns to create the right mix of habitat for them to survive.

 When European settlers arrived, many Indigenous Australians were forced off their land and were unable to care for their country with fire.
 Without regular people-lit fires in the cooler months, dry grasses build up and provide fuel for lightning-sparked wildfires later in the year.
 These fires burn significantly larger areas at hotter temperatures, releasing more of the carbon dioxide and other greenhouse gases, like methane and nitrous oxide, stored in the vegetation.